-EWC Ventures entered into an at-will employment agreement with Mr. Berg on September 25, 2018 effective as of October 8, 2018, as amended on March 1, 2019, which agreement provides for an initial three-year term subject to automatic one-year renewals unless either party provides 60 days' notice of nonrenewal.
-The employment agreement provides for a salary of \$675,000 per year (which remains unchanged) and a signing bonus of \$100,000 (of which a prorated portion, calculated by multiplying the bonus amount by the number obtained by dividing the number of calendar days remaining in the initial term of employment by 1095, must be repaid upon voluntary resignation or a termination for "cause" within the initial three-year term).
-In addition, the employment agreement provides for eligibility to earn an annual cash bonus with a target bonus of 100% base salary up to a maximum of 150% of base salary, with the actual bonus payable to be determined in the sole discretion of EWC Ventures, based on established performance metrics.
-Mr. Berg is eligible to participate in all benefit programs of EWC Ventures available to similarly situated employees.
+EWC Ventures entered into an at-will employment agreement with Mr. Berg on September 25, 2018 effective as of October 8, 2018, as amended on March 1, 2019, which agreement provides for an initial three-year term subject to automatic one-year renewals unless either party provides 60 days' advance written notice of nonrenewal prior to the expiration of the then-current term.
+The employment agreement provides for a salary of \$675,000 per year and a signing bonus of \$100,000 (of which a prorated portion, calculated by multiplying the signing bonus amount by the number obtained by dividing the number of calendar days remaining in the initial term of employment by 1095, must be repaid upon a resignation or a termination for "cause" prior to the expiration of the initial three-year term on October 8, 2021).
+In addition, the employment agreement provides for eligibility to earn an annual cash bonus with a target bonus of 100% base salary up to a maximum of 150% of base salary, with the actual bonus payable to be determined in the sole discretion of the board of directors of EWC Ventures, based on established performance metrics and subject to Mr. Berg's continued employment through the payment date.
+Mr. Berg is eligible to participate in benefit programs of EWC Ventures available to executives.
 In addition, Mr. Berg's employment agreement provides for the grant of profits interests, which is described in greater detail below under "Outstanding Equity Awards at Fiscal Year-End".
 In light of the COVID-19 pandemic and for business continuity purposes, Mr. Berg agreed to temporarily reduce his base salary to: (x) \$337,500 during the period between March 22, 2020 through May 1, 2020 and the period between June 28, 2020 through September 19, 2020 and (y) \$0 during the period between May 2, 2020 through June 27, 2020.
 Mr. Berg's base salary was reinstated to \$675,000 on September 20, 2020.
 The aggregate amount of the salary reductions, in effect between March 22, 2020 through September 19, 2020, was repaid to Mr. Berg on October 23, 2020.